pupplecat/solana-agent-demo/README.md

 3. **Example Commands**
    - "what is my wallet address?" - Displays your Solana wallet address.
-   - "How much SOL do I have?
-If none, help request 3 airdrop" - Check SOL balance, and request airdrop if balance is zero
    - "help me get all token accounts" - Lists token accounts and their balances.
    - "I want to transfer 50 of [mint] to [wallet]" - Initiates a token transfer.
    - "what is my remain balance?" - Checks the remaining balance of the last-mentioned token.